jkossen/imposter/README.rst

   user interaction app is planned.
 See also `Ideas behind the separation of apps`_

-* Posts can be edited in ReST, Markdown or HTML code.
+* Posts can be edited in ReST_, Markdown_ or HTML code.
 This is a per-post option.

 * Tag support